gnea/grbl/doc/markdown/realtime_cmds.md

 - `0x9E` : Toggle Spindle Stop

-  - Toggles spindle enable or disable state immediately, but only while in the HOLD.
+  - Toggles spindle enable or disable state immediately, but only while in the HOLD state.
   - The command is otherwise ignored, especially while in motion.
 This prevents accidental disabling during a job that can either destroy the part/machine or personal injury.
 Industrial machines handle the spindle stop override similarly.
   - When motion restarts via cycle start, the last spindle state will be restored and wait 4.0 seconds (configurable) before resuming the tool path.
 This ensures the user doesn't forget to turn it back on.
   - While disabled, spindle speed override values may still be altered and will be in effect once the spindle is re-enabled.